aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 - The output will be rendered at the end of the configuration.
 - The order of custom templates in the list can be important if they overlap.
-- It is recommenended to use a `!` delimiter at the top of each custom template.
+- It is recommended to use a `!` delimiter at the top of each custom template.

 Add custom template to group/host variables: